Lily Lolo Laid Bare Eye Palette

 Exposed – Demi-matte, charcoal

-Clean Swap: Urban Decay Naked palatte
+Clean Swap: Urban Decay Naked palette

 We offer a colossal range of face and eye products from Lily Lolo and other popular brands.
 Explore your favorite eye palettes and related items at Credo.
-Totally clean, super good, and absolutely beautiful – just like you.

 mica, simmondsia chinensis (jojoba) seed oil, argania spinosa (argan) kernel oil, punica granatum (pomegranate) seed oil, leptospermum scoparium (manuka) oil, sodium hyaluronate, eryngium maritimum callus culture filtrate, tocopherol (vit e from soy), helianthus annuus seed oil, may contain [+/- silica, tin oxide, ci 77891 (titanium dioxide), ci 77491 (iron oxide), ci 77492 (iron oxide), ci 77499 (iron oxide), ci 77742 (manganese violet), ci 77510 (ferric ferrocyanide), ci 77288 (chromium oxide)]